Georgia man pleads not guilty in death of girlfriend in Iowa - News Break

 Georgia man pleads not guilty in death of girlfriend in Iowa

-DAVENPORT, Iowa (AP) — A Georgia man has pleaded not guilty Thursday to first-degree murder in the shooting death of his girlfriend in Iowa.

-Justin Wright, 32, was charged in the death of 20-year-old Wilanna S. Bibbs, who was found shot to death at a home in Davenport, Iowa, on May 9.
+DAVENPORT, Iowa (AP) — A 32-year-old Georgia man has pleaded not guilty to first-degree murder in the death of his girlfriend in Iowa.
+Justin Wright, of Atlanta, entered his plea Thursday in the death of 20-year-old Wilanna Bibbs.
+Wright, also known as J Wright, is a multi-platinum songwriter in Atlanta.
+Bibbs was found shot to death in a Davenport, Iowa, home on May 9.
+Bibbs mother, Cassandra Bibbs, said her daughter met Wright in Atlanta, where she had moved to start a singing career.